Scientific Name

 Etymology

-The specific epithet "albida (AL-bi-da)" is the feminine form of the Latin adjective "albidus," meaning "white."
-It refers to the white flowers of the species.
+The specific epithet "albida (AL-bi-da)" means "white" and refers to the white flowers of this species.

 How to Grow and Care for Aloe albida

-Light: When growing A. albida indoors, place your plant near a window that gets plenty of bright indirect light.
+Light: When growing A. albida indoors, place your plant in a window with plenty of bright indirect sunlight.
 Rotate the pot once or twice a week so that all sides of the plant receive equal lighting.
-Outdoors, provide light shade, especially during the hottest parts of the day.
+Outdoors provide light shade, especially during the hottest parts of the day.

 Soil: Plant A. albida in a well-drained soil mix specially formulated for succulents or make your own.
 Drainage is essential because too much moisture around roots can cause root rot.